nuxt-community/sentry-module/docs/content/en/getting-started/setup.md

   The otherwise optional package `@sentry/webpack-plugin` has to be installed for types to be fully working.

-  If not using the relevant functionality (`tracing` and `publishRelease` options are not enabled) then those packages can be installed as dev-only dependencies.
+  If not using the relevant functionality (`publishRelease` option is not enabled) then this package can be installed as dev-only dependency.

 </alert>